How I Met Janusz Korczak

 So it is in this story, told on a hot summer night by a soul, brave herself, that I came to know Korczak.
 Years later, Betty Jean Lifton’s The King of Children became one of my favorite books, and then I was privileged to meet Mariola Strahlberg and the work of Shining Mountain Children’s Center for Peaceful Childhood.
 I have visited Warsaw and have walked the streets of the ghetto and stood in the orphanage hall.
 The story of Janusz Korczak and his children live on not only in memory but in the deeds performed for the good of children and for all of humanity.

-Joyce is the current President of the Janusz Korczak Association of the USA and can be reached at: email@example.com.
+Joyce Reilly is the current President of the Janusz Korczak Association of the USA and can be reached at: firstname.lastname@example.org.